-Doreen Montag is an Associate Research Fellow at UNU-CRIS, working on regional health policy with a particular focus the Amazonian region.
-She is a lecturer in Global Health at Queen Mary University of London, focusing on planetary health, climate change, biodiversity and international health policy.
+Doreen Montag was an Associate Research Fellow at UNU-CRIS, working on regional health policy with a particular focus the Amazonian region.
+She was a lecturer in Global Health at Queen Mary University of London, focusing on planetary health, climate change, biodiversity and international health policy.
 She is the Principal Investigator (MRC-UKRI-Newton Fund) of the Peruvian Anemia Research Project (ARPEC).

 Previously, Doreen was a Prometeo Researcher at the Universidad Andina Simon Bolivar in Quito, Ecuador working on Yasuní-ITT Initiative and global health policy.
 Prior to this, she was a Lecturer in Medical Anthropology at the Australian National University where she convened the Masters programme in Culture, Health and Medicine.

 Doreen holds a PhD in Anthropology from Oxford University, UK.
 Her doctoral dissertation focused on fever perceptions and responses among urban Shipibo-Konibo people in the Peruvian Amazon.
 She holds a Magister Atrium in Altamerikanistik from the Free University Berlin, Germany.

 Recent publications include work on health impacts in the Anthropocene and a chapter on vector-borne diseases in the context of biodiversity and climate change.